Ney Lessons & Classical Turkish Musical Instruments Workshop

 Classical Turkish Kemence Lesson

 Turkish Classical, Sufi and Folk Music System Lesson

-The lessons are given private or group upon request by our teachers in our art galley and work shop area located in Sultanahmet.
+The lessons are given in private or groups upon request by our teachers in our art gallery and workshop area located in Sultanahmet.

 2 Hours Turkish Music Instrument Lesson